-Good Afternoon Chairman Barrasso and distinguished members of the Committee.
-My name is Alfred Urbina, and I currently serve as the Attorney General of the Pascua Yaqui Tribe.
+Chairman Barrasso and Distinguished Members of the Committee:

+Good afternoon, my name is Alfred Urbina, and I currently serve as the Attorney General of the Pascua Yaqui Tribe, a Federally Recognized Tribe from the State of Arizona.
+On behalf of our Tribal Council and membership, thank you for this opportunity.
 It is an honor to be here today to provide testimony to the Committee regarding the need for public safety improvement and tribal law and order in Indian Country.

-On behalf of my Tribal Council and our membership, thank you for this opportunity.
-I am pleased to offer support for the "Tribal Youth and Community Protection Act" and the "Tribal Law and Order Reauthorization Act."
-Both bills will go a long way to help tribes close lingering jurisdictional gaps regarding violence against families, help stop the spread of illegal drugs, and provide additional tools for cross-jurisdiction cooperation.
+I am pleased to offer support for the "Tribal Youth and Community Protection Act of 2016," and the "Tribal Law and Order Reauthorization Act of 2016."
+Both Bills will go a long way to help tribes confront lingering jurisdictional gaps regarding violence against tribal families, help stop the proliferation of illegal drugs, and provide additional tools for cross-jurisdiction cooperation.